 A few essential notes about the tax credit you should know:

-- The tax credit is only available to offset your tax liability.
+- It’s only available to offset tax liability.
 That means you’ll only be able to claim it if you owe some money back in taxes.
 (Make sure to talk with a tax professional to determine your individual eligibility.)

 Another thing: Before you choose your upgrades, there are some important things to consider.

-Depending on the type of heating system you choose, heating oil and natural gas can be more expensive than using electricity to heat your home.
+Depending on the type of heating system you choose and where you live, heating oil, propane, and natural gas can be more expensive than using electricity to heat your home.

 You could cut up to 50% of your energy use when getting high-performance insulation, professional air sealing, and heat pump HVAC upgrades with Sealed.
 Learn how.